iworks/fleet/readme.txt

 * Added ranking-o-mat.

 = 1.2.7 (2019-11-07) =
-* Updated iWorks Options to 2.6.7
+* Updated the [iWorks Options](https://github.com/iworks/wordpress-options-class) module to version 2.6.7.

 = 1.2.6 (2019-11-04) =
 * Fixed function for `the_title` filter - second argument should have default.